DEMETER298/IonBreeders_ABH/README.md

 `Select mother genotype file`: Select the mother's genotype file.

 `Output file name prefix`: Enter the desired file name.

 (6) Output contents
 When execution is completed, the following items are displayed on the screen.

-* The output when parent data is input (ABH format) appears as shown below.
+* The output when parental genotypes are input (ABH format) appears as shown below.

 ![7](https://user-images.githubusercontent.com/40309394/54862520-a8d18700-4d7f-11e9-877e-2e395f9d8e12.png)